aadarshsonkamble/content-ops-starter/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: Affordable Marketing At Hand
-    text: >
+    text: >+
-      A Netlify Create website is a git repo that you own.
-Every code commit is instantly reflected in the visual editor and since every visual edit is a git commit, git workflows and collaboration just work.
+      CutCraft is a cutting-edge digital marketing and web development agency that creates innovative solutions—ranging from modern websites and branding to multi-platform bots—to help businesses grow and thrive.

     actions:
       - label: Get started
         altText: ''